ibm-cloud-docs/databases-for-mysql/howto-extensions.md

 (2 rows)
 ```

-Database extensions in PostgreSQL are managed per database.
+Database extensions in MySQL are managed per database.
 If you have multiple databases that you need to install an extension on, you run the `CREATE` command on each database.

 ## Upgrading Extensions